Learn where and how to lay a complaint

-All South Africans have the right to proper, efficient and professional services, either from the government or other public and private entities.
-If you have received inadequate service from any public/private entity, there are many channels you can follow to ensure you get proper redress.
+All of us have the right to efficient and professional services from the government or private entities.
+If you've received bad service from any public/private entity, there are many channels you can follow to get proper corrective action.

-If you have a complaint about the level of service you received, you can contact any of the channels listed below.
+If you've got a complaint about the level of service you received, you can contact any of the offices listed below.

 Western Cape Government Complaints

 Queries or complaints about Western Cape Government services can be directed to the Western Cape Government Contact Centre.
 You can contact us through the channel that suits you such as social media, the walk-in centre or the call centre.

 You can also email us, or submit your enquiry or complaint with our contact centre form.
 The contact centre will help direct your complaint or enquiry and make contact with the relevant agencies.
 Please note that we will try to deal with your matter as fast as possible, but turn-around times may vary depending on the complexity of your complaint or enquiry.

 Or, alternatively, you can also complete an online form.

 Department of Health Complaints